-Artists and writers hung out there.
-I packed my bags in New York City and sailed alone on a boat to France, intent on starting "my novel."
-What better place?
-In fabled Montparnasse cafés in the 1920s many poor (later celebrated) writers, like Hemingway, hung out - as documented in A Moveable Feast.
+Packing my bags in my New York City Greenwich Village one-room rent-controlled apartment, I sailed alone on a boat to France, intent on starting "my novel."
+What better place.
+In fabled Montparnasse cafés in the 1920s many poor writers, like Hemingway, spent long hours - as documented in A Moveable Feast.
 Also, Picasso (see the photo at La Rotonde).
 Or Henry Miller.
 Writers, painters, dancers, philosophers mingled and kept warm.
 Jean-Paul Sartre and Simone de Beauvoir lived in the neighborhood and are buried now in the Montparnasse cemetery.
 The atmosphere was still alive in 1965.
 Why wouldn't it be?
 It was the 1960s.
 The menu in the slider is from yet another famous Montparnasse café; it displays the signatures of some of the regulars.
 But I actually sat down to begin writing just down the street, at "Le Dome."

-Soon after sitting at this famous location, fixed in the intent to start "my book" (which I did), I briefly wandered through southern Europe and Morocco, guided by the trusty Europe on $5 a Day, then headed back to New York City.
+Soon after sitting at the very famous Le Dome cafe in Monparnasse, Paris, fixed in the intent to start "my book" (which I did), I spent three months wandering on a shoestring budget through southern Europe and Morocco, guided by my trusty Europe on $5 a Day.